 Definition

-A collaborative technique in which team members write observations, ideas, or data points on sticky notes (physical or digital) and then group them into clusters based on natural relationships.
+A collaborative technique.
+Originally developed by Japanese anthropologist Jiro Kawakita as the KJ method.
+In which team members write observations, ideas, or data points on sticky notes (physical or digital) and then group them into clusters based on natural relationships.
 The clusters reveal themes and patterns.
 PMs use affinity diagrams during research synthesis and brainstorming sessions to organize large volumes of qualitative data into actionable insights.

 Why It Matters for Product Managers